jfcarr/practical-astronomy-fortran/README.md

 # practical-astronomy-fortran

-Algorithms from "[Practical Astronomy with your Calculator or Spreadsheet](https://www.amazon.com/Practical-Astronomy-your-Calculator-Spreadsheet/dp/1108436072)" by Peter Duffett-Smith, implemented in Fortran 95.
+Algorithms from "[Practical Astronomy with your Calculator or Spreadsheet](https://www.amazon.com/Practical-Astronomy-your-Calculator-Spreadsheet/dp/1108436072)" by Peter Duffett-Smith, implemented in Fortran.

 If you're interested in this topic, please buy the book!
 It provides far more detail and context.